Paraphasia

-Paraphasia is a type of language output error commonly associated with aphasia, and characterized by the production of unintended syllables, words, or phrases during the effort to speak.
+Paraphasia is a type of language output error commonly associated with aphasia and characterized by the production of unintended syllables, words, or phrases during the effort to speak.
 Paraphasic errors are most common in patients with fluent forms of aphasia, and come in three forms: phonemic or literal, neologistic, and verbal.
 Paraphasias can affect metrical information, segmental information, number of syllables, or both.
 Some paraphasias preserve the meter without segmentation, and some do the opposite.
-However, most paraphasias affect both partially.
+However, most paraphasias partially have both affects.

 The term was apparently introduced in 1877 by the German-English physician Julius Althaus in his book on Diseases of the Nervous System, in a sentence reading, "In some cases there is a perfect chorea or delirium of words, which may be called paraphasia".

 Causes

-Paraphasia is associated with fluent aphasias, characterized by “fluent spontaneous speech, long grammatically shaped sentences and preserved prosody abilities.”
-Examples of these fluent aphasias include receptive or Wernicke’s aphasia, anomic aphasia, conduction aphasia, and transcortical sensory aphasia, among others.
-All of these lead to a difference in processing efficiency, which is often caused by damage to a cortical region in the brain (in receptive aphasia, for example, the lesion is in or near Wernicke’s area); lesion location is the most important determining factor for all aphasic disorders, including paraphasia - the location of the lesion can be used to hypothesize the type of aphasic symptoms the patient will display.
+Paraphasia is associated with fluent aphasias, characterized by "fluent spontaneous speech, long grammatically shaped sentences and preserved prosody abilities."
+Examples of these fluent aphasias include receptive or Wernicke's aphasia, anomic aphasia, conduction aphasia, and transcortical sensory aphasia, among others.
+All of these lead to a difference in processing efficiency, which is often caused by damage to a cortical region in the brain (in receptive aphasia, for example, the lesion is in or near Wernicke's area); lesion location is the most important determining factor for all aphasic disorders, including paraphasia – the location of the lesion can be used to hypothesize the type of aphasic symptoms the patient will display.
 This lesion can be caused by a variety of different methods: malfunctioning blood vessels (caused, for example, by a stroke) in the brain are the cause of 80% of aphasias in adults, as compared to head injuries, dementia and degenerative diseases, poisoning, metabolic disorders, infectious diseases, and demyelinating diseases.
 Lesions involving the posterior superior temporal lobe are often associated with fluent aphasias.

 Damage to the brain's language centers

-Two areas of the brain, Broca’s area and Wernicke’s area, are responsible for various disruptions in speech when damaged.
+Two areas of the brain, Broca's area and Wernicke's area, are responsible for various disruptions in speech when damaged.
 Each is defined by their distinct characteristics.
-Broca’s aphasia is characterized by non-fluent or telegraphic-type speech - where articles, conjunctions, prepositions, auxiliary verbs, pronouns and morphological inflections (plurals, past tense) are omitted.
+Broca's aphasia is characterized by non-fluent or telegraphic-type speech - where articles, conjunctions, prepositions, auxiliary verbs, pronouns and morphological inflections (plurals, past tense) are omitted.
 The word substitutions are infrequent and distortion of consonants and simplification of consonant clusters is frequent.
 Content words such as nouns, verbs and adjectives may be preserved.
 Subjects of this aphasia are aware of their errors in speech.
-Damage to the Broca’s area does not affect comprehension of speech.
+Damage to the Broca's area does not affect comprehension of speech.

-Wernicke’s aphasia is characterized by fluent language with made up or unnecessary words with little or no meaning to speech.
-Those who suffer from this type of aphasia have difficulty understanding others speech and are unaware of their own mistakes.
+Wernicke's aphasia is characterized by fluent language with made up or unnecessary words with little or no meaning to speech.
+Those who suffer from this type of aphasia have difficulty understanding others' speech and are unaware of their own mistakes.
 When corrected they will repeat their verbal paraphasias and have trouble finding the correct word.
-Wernicke’s area is found in the dominant hemisphere of the posterior gyrus of the first temporal convolution of the brain, whereas Broca’s area is found anterior to the Wernicke’s area.
+Wernicke's area is found in the dominant hemisphere of the posterior gyrus of the first temporal convolution of the brain, whereas Broca's area is found anterior to the Wernicke's area.